Evolutionary Game Theory: Hawks vs Doves

 Hawk dove

-Solution of the hawk dove game for V=2, C=10 and fitness starting base B=4.
+Solution of the hawk-dove game for V=2, C=10 and fitness starting base B=4.
 The fitness of a hawk for different population mixes is plotted as a black line, that of dove in red.
-An ESS (a stationary Evolutionarily Stable Strategy) will exist when hawk and dove fitness values are equal: Hawks are 20% and doves are 80% of the population.
+An ESS (a stationary Evolutionarily Stable Strategy) will exist when hawk and dove fitness values are equal.
+This occurs when Hawks are 20% and doves are 80% of the population.

 The classic hawk-dove game is a contest over a shareable resource.
 Within a species, there are two behavioral strategies, "Hawk" or "Dove".
-[The game is not a model of competition between species].
-"Hawks" first display aggression, which if they meet another hawk escalates into a fight until they either win or are injured (loses).
-"Doves" first display aggression, but if faced with major escalation, back down.
-If not faced with such escalation,"Doves" attempt to share the resource.
+[The game is not a model of competition between two different species].
+A Hawk first displays aggression, which if it meets another Hawk escalates into a fight that one wins and the other loses with injury.
+On the other hand, when an aggressive Hawk encounters a Dove, the Hawk wins.
+A Dove when it meets a Hawk immediately backs down, else if they encounter another Dove, they cooperate.

 Payoff matrix for hawk/dove game